cagov/design-system/docs/pages/why-web-components.md

 ### Easier component management

 Publishing each component individually lets us take advantage of separate versioning.
-Site owners get <a href="https://github.com/dependabot">dependabot</a>&nbsp;notifications when there are updates to each npm package.
+Site owners can get <a href="https://github.com/dependabot">dependabot</a>&nbsp;notifications when there are updates to each npm package.
 This comes with associated <a href="https://semver.org/">semver</a> compliant version numbers and published changelogs.
 Site owners can decide if they want to upgrade or ignore the change on their own timeline.
 Owners can add, upgrade, or remove components

 more easily than if its code was part of the whole site.
 We learn a lot from other modular design systems like: